garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week07/Definite Clause Inference Engine.md

 ## Implementing a definite clause inference engine
 - [[Inference engines (IE)]] produces a PROOF
+>	#Example
->Think of an inference engine as a detective.
+>	Think of an inference engine as a detective.
->
->The detective has a set of facts (the crime scene, evidence, witness statements) and a goal (to find out who committed the crime).
+>	The detective has a set of facts (the crime scene, evidence, witness statements) and a goal (to find out who committed the crime).
->
->The detective uses logical reasoning (the inference rules) to connect the facts and reach a conclusion (the proof).
+>	The detective uses logical reasoning (the inference rules) to connect the facts and reach a conclusion (the proof).
->
->If the detective can show that the conclusion logically follows from the facts, then they have solved the case.
+>	If the detective can show that the conclusion logically follows from the facts, then they have solved the case.

 ## Abstract Idea